JPimia/HM-Sensors_project/README.md

 5. **Mobile View with QR Code:**
    - Access a dedicated mobile view for a specific sensor by scanning its QR code.

+## Conclusion

+Thank you for exploring Hm Sensors InsightHub!
+We hope this tool proves valuable for your sensor data exploration and analysis needs.